 The darkness of the underworld of Hades (Pluto) is seen as calm and peaceful to Norman Hyams.
 Looking rather like Charles Dickens, this god sits morbidly thinking with Cerberus, his three-headed guard dog obediently at his side.

 Leo Robinson describes himself as a black dancer.
-His graceful black fawn, a Pan figure, has arms uplifted in a balletic pose behind a very fine screen of sprinkled green leaves and flowers, with the musical accompaniment of Debussy’s Sonata for flute, viola and harp
+His graceful black fawn, a Pan figure, has arms uplifted in a balletic pose behind a very fine screen of sprinkled green leaves and flowers, with the musical accompaniment of Debussy’s Black Faun Sonata for Midi Ensemble, 2020.

 Pandora, in soft bronze and green colours in acrylic on handmade paper, framed in wood and resin, has a shrine to Hope; for the artist Rebecca Harper says that although Pandora is a mortal, by being associated with gods she has become venerated rather like a saint.

 Melusine by Byzantia Harlow is a nymph dwelling in watery realms, as described by Paracelsus, and seduced by Beelzebub into practising witchcraft.
 She appears on a Tarot card as the feminine and mercurial aspect of spirit, hope, and new life, and is represented by an eccentric-shaped sculpture of jesmonite, bio resin, acrylic paint, and crushed quartz crystals.

 One god who has travelled unchanged through time from Osiris to the Christian era is the Green Man, who represents rebirth and resurrection, and whose face appears in many churches and cathedrals in the UK.
 Jessica Wetherly has made a simple and effective figure with aluminium and paper, covered in foliage with large seed balls at his feet for people to take away and scatter.